Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care in O'Fallon is competitively priced when compared to other areas in Illinois, especially considering the higher costs found in larger cities like Chicago.
 It is more expensive than other types of senior living, such as independent or assisted living, due to the higher level of specialized care required for individuals with dementia or Alzheimer's disease.

-Seniors with dementia looking for Alzheimer’s disease and dementia care in Shiloh, Illinois will find Cedarhurst Of Shiloh, a memory care home situated at 429 S. Main St in 62269 zip code area that provides amenities such as access to geriatric nurse practitioner, weight gain and loss management and special dementia and Alzheimer’s programs to increase feelings of comfort.
-Cedarhurst Of Shiloh can care for up to 87 seniors with dementia.
+Seniors with dementia or Alzheimer’s looking for assisted living and memory care in Shiloh, Illinois will find Cedarhurst Of Shiloh, a memory care community situated at 429 S. Main St in 62269 zip code area which provides amenities such as scheduled escort services, certified dementia care staff and color-coded rooms to assist with memory.
+Cedarhurst Of Shiloh is able to accommodate up to 87 older adults with dementia.
 Cedarhurst Of Shiloh has a Illinois license # of 5103558.

 Memory care services, specifically designed for individuals suffering from Alzheimer's disease or other types of dementia, can be a significant financial burden for families in O'Fallon, Illinois.
 When considering how to pay for memory care in O'Fallon, it’s important to understand the role of Medicare and its limitations in covering these costs.